unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/ListFeed.md

     > [!NOTE]
     >
-    > Feeds (`IFeed<T>` and `IListFeed<T>` for collections) are used as a gateway to asynchronously request data from a service and wrap the result/error in metadata to be displayed in the View in accordingly.
+    > Feeds (`IFeed<T>` and `IListFeed<T>` for collections) are used as a gateway to asynchronously request data from a service and wrap the result or an error if any in metadata to be displayed in the View in accordingly.
+    > Learn more about list-feeds [here](xref:Overview.Reactive.HowTos.ListFeed).

+    > [!TIP]
     > Feeds are stateless
     and are there for when the data from the service is read-only and we're not planning to enable edits to it.
-    > Learn more about list-feeds [here](xref:Overview.Reactive.HowTos.ListFeed).

-    > [!TIP]
     > MVUX also provides stateful feeds.
 For that purpose States (`IState<T>` and `<IListState<T>` for collections) come handy.
     > Refer to [this tutorial](xref:Overview.Reactive.HowTos.SingleValueState) to learn more about states.